aeveltstra/maskies/test/README.md

 It would be nice to have / create program that automates this, and inspects the resulting stdout.

 ---

+# Name validations

+1. name-1.txt: Provides a paragraph of text instead of  a name.
+The game should recognize this, substitute it for a shorter name.
+Then quit.
+2. name-2.txt: Provides nothing but spaces instead of a name.
+The game should recognize this, substitute it for a short name.
+Then quit.
+3. name-3.txt: Provides a name that contains the number pi with a bunch of decimals.
+One of the game testers entered that.
+The game should recognize this, substitute it for "Pie".
+Then quit.
+4. name-4.txt: Provides nothing for a name.
+The game should recognize that and assign the player a name.
+Then quit.
+5. name-5.txt: Provides a perfectly good name.
+The game should recognize that and let the player keep it.
+Then quit.

+---

 # Wires

 1. wire-1: reach the end of night 1, then quit.